 Sight Lines: Stadium playing field is sunk 12 feet below grade.
 Stadium seating is elevated 12 feet above grade to provide unobstructed sightlines.

-Replica Home Fields: Two of the 12 practice fields (four Major League, eight Minor League) are replica fields of the Dodgers and White Sox home ballparks with exact dimensions of Dodger Stadium and U.S. Cellular Field, respectively.
+Replica Home Fields: Two of the 12 practice fields (four Major League, eight Minor League) are replica fields of the Dodgers and White Sox home ballparks with exact dimensions of Dodger Stadium and Guaranteed Rate Field, respectively.

 Orange Grove: A touch of Dodgertown, Southern California and Arizona, the new orange grove is located on the east side of the property beyond the left-field wall of replica Dodger Stadium.